void

 Ottův slovník naučný,1902

-Okrouhlice is mentioned by Švejk when he thinks aloud about the appropriateness of calling people with animal names, something he finds entirely acceptable.
+Okrouhlice is mentioned by Švejk when he muses about the appropriateness of calling people by animal names, something he finds entirely acceptable.

 Background

 Okrouhlice is a village by the river Sázava in Vysočina, 10 km from Lipnice.
 The author had already moved to Lipnice (25 August 1921) when he wrote this part of the novel.
-Already in [II.2] themes from the area around start to appear, perhaps as early as in [I.14,6].
+Themes from the area start to appear as early as [II.2], perhaps even in [I.14,6].
 See butcher Pejchar.

 Demography

-According to the 1910 census Okrouhlice had 356 inhabitants of which 356 (100 per cent) reported that they used Czech in their daily speech.
+According to the 1910 census, Okrouhlice had 356 inhabitants, of whom 356 (100 per cent) reported using Czech as their everyday language.
 The judicial district was okres Německý Brod, administratively it reported to hejtmanství Německý Brod.

 Source:Seznam míst v království Českém(1913)